SIVF: GPU-Resident IVF Index for Streaming Vector Search: Related Work

 Recent HPC work highlights how careful kernel and data-layout design can unlock GPU performance across data-intensive workloads.
 FZ-GPU demonstrates a fully parallel compression pipeline with both warp-aware bitwise operations and shared-memory efficiency~\cite{10.1145/3588195.3592994}.
 For sparse linear algebra, SpMV designs reduce preprocessing overhead while improving load balance and memory access locality~\cite{10.1145/3588195.3593002}, and GPU-aware preconditioning further emphasizes locality and coalescence as first-order concerns on modern GPU architectures~\cite{10.1145/3625549.3658683}.
 Beyond compute kernels, GPU-enabled asynchronous checkpoint caching and prefetching treat GPU memory as a first-class tier to improve end-to-end throughput for I/O-heavy workflows~\cite{10.1145/3588195.3592987}.
 Format choices and composition are also critical for irregular workloads, as shown by automatic sparse format composition for SpMM that avoids expensive autotuning while delivering strong performance~\cite{10.1145/3731545.3731574}.
 Another line of work focuses on reliability, debugging, and cluster-scale GPU management, which together shape how GPU-centric systems are built and operated.
 GPU-FPX provides low-overhead floating-point exception tracking for NVIDIA GPUs~\cite{10.1145/3588195.3592991}, FPBOXer improves scalable input generation for triggering floating-point exceptions in GPU programs~\cite{10.1145/3625549.3658660}, and FloatGuard extends whole-program exception detection to AMD GPUs and highlights cross-vendor portability concerns~\cite{10.1145/3731545.3731586}.
 At the application and cluster level, SIMCoV-GPU studies multi-node, multi-GPU acceleration for irregular agent-based simulations~\cite{10.1145/3625549.3658692}, FASOP automates fast search for near-optimal transformer parallelization on heterogeneous GPU clusters~\cite{10.1145/3625549.3658687}, and serverless platforms motivate GPU sharing and scheduling mechanisms such as ESG and FluidFaaS~\cite{10.1145/3625549.3658657,10.1145/3731545.3731580}.
-These works reinforce the importance of aligning work granularity with warps, minimizing synchronization overhead, and designing memory layouts that preserve locality, which are relevant to GPU-resident indexing under dynamic updates.